|

 And so, for the second time, we have a seemingly insoluble problem on our hands: in fact, the problem of our lives.
 We who are not saints have still to find a recipe for happiness that we can actually use right now, just as we are.
 Well, let's see whether our third and final recipe works.

-The Sensible Recipe for Happiness
+The Sensible Recipe for Happiness Is Seeing What You've Got

-What if you were happy already -- were happiness itself -- and never noticed the fact?
+What if you were happy already—were happiness itself—and never noticed the fact?
 What if this frantic search for happiness elsewhere blinds you to the searcher's True Nature which is bliss itself?

 Sri Nisargadatta is sure of the answer, and certainly doesn't mince matters.
 "Nothing can make you happier than you are.
 All search for happiness is misery and leads to more misery.
 The only happiness worth the name is the natural happiness of conscious being."
 This, and the quotations from Ramana Maharshi that preface this chapter, together with the teaching of the long line of seers and sages who have indissolubly linked ananda (Bliss) with sat (Being) and chit (Awareness), and certainly the experience of this writer, all insist that the true recipe for happiness is seeing Who you really are, and enjoying your very Nature as unalloyed Bliss.

 How, then, to see Who you really are?
 In fact, it's easier to see than anything else!
-Just look at What you are looking out of at this moment, at what's your side of these printed words, and see Nothing -- no shape or form, no complexity, no color, no texture, no opacity, no limits, no movement -- nothing but Awareness.
+Just look at What you are looking out of at this moment, at what's your side of these printed words, and see Nothing—no shape or form, no complexity, no color, no texture, no opacity, no limits, no movement—nothing but Awareness.

 But does this seeing into your Self-nature (and it's something you can't do wrong) mean that you want things to happen as they do happen?
 Well, who is responsible for them?
 Who you really, really are creates the world, and presumably isn't regretting any of it.